Saren-Arterius/saren-gaming-backup/README.md

 # Saren Gaming Backup

-A backup utility for gaming data.
+A backup utility for pulling btrfs snapshots from all devices I own.

 ## Setup